 The Fund seeks to pay monthly dividends out of its net investment income.
-To permit the Fund to maintain a more stable monthly dividend, the Fund may pay dividends that are more or less than the amount of net income earned during the year.
-The Fund dividends during the year were paid from current net investment income.
+To permit the Fund to maintain a more stable monthly dividend, the Fund may pay dividends that are more or less than the amount of net income earned during the period.
+The Fund dividends during the period were paid from current net investment income.
+The Fund received a settlement of \$125,135 during the period.
+The settlement was recognized as Other Income.
+See Note 11 for further information.

 The Fund's investment portfolio is comprised of various security classes.
-UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico, (the "Investment Adviser") considers numerous characteristics of each asset class, in an effort to meet the Fund's investment objective.
+UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico (the "Investment Adviser") considers numerous characteristics of each asset class to meet the Fund's investment objective.
 Many securities in which the Fund invests have call dates prior to maturity.
 The final maturities of the portfolio are included in the Schedule of Investments that forms part of the accompanying Financial Statements.

-Figure 1 below reflects the breakdown of the investment portfolio as of March 31, 2023.
+Figure 1 below reflects the breakdown of the investment portfolio as of September 30, 2023.
 For details of the security categories below, please refer to the enclosed Schedule of Investments.

-The largest Puerto Rico municipal bond holdings in the portfolio, representing 38.29% are new-issue Puerto Rico Sales Tax Financing Corporation ("COFINA") bonds.
-The newly exchanged bonds are secured by 53.65% of the pledged sales and use tax through 2058, which amount to \$420 million for fiscal year 2019, and a 4% increase each year thereafter, capping out at \$992.5 million in fiscal year 2041.
-The COFINA debt service reserve was fully funded during October 2022.
-During the year, the valuation of the COFINA bonds decreased as a result of the increase in yields of fixed income securities.
+The largest Puerto Rico municipal bond holdings in the portfolio, representing 38.40% are the new-issue Puerto Rico Sales Tax Financing Corporation ("COFINA") bonds.
+The newly exchanged bonds are secured by 53.65% of the pledged sales and use tax through 2058, which amounts to \$511.2 million for fiscal year 2024, and a 4% increase each year, capping out at \$992.5 million in fiscal year 2041.
+The COFINA bonds 2022-2023 debt service reserve was fully funded during October 2022.
+COFINA sales tax collections have increased in Fiscal 2023-2024 versus last year.
+The COFINA collection report as of September 28, 2023, reported \$446.7 million or 87.4% of the \$511.2 million required transfer of COFINA revenues had been transferred to the trustee versus \$414.3 million last year.
+This represents a 7.8% increase in collections year over year.
+The debt service reserve is expected to be fully funded during October 2023.
+The valuation of the COFINA bonds decreased due to the increase in interest rates during the period.